mariabenitocst/UncertaintiesDMinTheMW/README.md

 The full likelihood of our analysis is released in tabular form (**data/4dgrid_gammaXX.dat**) over multidimensional grid in the parameters characterizing the DM distribution, namely the scale radius Rs, the scale density ρs, the inner slope of the profile γ and the Sun's galactocentric distance R0.

-In the **code** folder, you can find some useful code for computing the $\mathcal{J}$-factor at the Galactic centre for a spherical region of interest.
+In the **code** folder, you can find some useful code for computing the J-factor at the Galactic centre for a spherical region of interest.

 ### Applications